Rishav365/Code-in-Place-by-Stanford-2024/README.md

 **Contact**

-Feel free to reach out to me through GitHub or via email at rishavdey.rd@gmail.com.
+Feel free to reach out to me through GitHub.